mmbman/Katagiri/1987-03-14-Bendowa-Talk-4.md

 What do you do after attaining enlightenment, after accomplishing Buddha’s Way?
 [Is there a beginning?
 Is there an end?]
 Human life should have its own beginning or its own end.
 If you have an end, when is the end?
 If you have a beginning, what is the beginning? [...]
 So that is the question.

-In the answer, I think Dogen Zenji mentions the most important point of zazen: what kind of zazen we should do.
+In the answer, I think Dōgen Zenji mentions the most important point of zazen: what kind of zazen we should do.
 But he is not talking about only the practice of zazen, he is talking about the significance of life, how do we take care of human life – for anybody.
-So that is the point Dogen Zenji mentions here.
-He is talking about what kind of zazen we should do, but that meaning of zazen mentioned by Dogen is exactly fitting into how to take care of human life.
+So that is the point Dōgen Zenji mentions here.
+He is talking about what kind of zazen we should do, but that meaning of zazen mentioned by Dōgen is exactly fitting into how to take care of human life.

 I think [the answer] is a little bit difficult for you, because it is a quite different way of understanding human life.
 So let me read it first:

 > Although it is said one shouldn’t relate dreams in the presence of fools or place boat poles in the hands of woodsmen, I will give further instructions.

 This is very strict. *[He chuckles.]* Very strict. *[Laughter.]* Very strict, very “pithy” remarks. *[He laughs.]* Exactly [what he says] is really fitting into all of us, don’t you think so?
-We don’t understand [what] Dogen Zenji [is saying].
-“What are you talking about, Dogen?”
+We don’t understand [what] Dōgen Zenji [is saying].
+“What are you talking about, Dōgen?”

 I read *Bendōwa* when I was at Eiheiji monastery. *Completely* I didn’t understand.
 Just like a dream! *[He laughs.]* Actually there was something there; I felt something there, but I didn’t understand it.
-Still what Dogen Zenji [said] was far from my life, but it was very attractive.
+Still what Dōgen Zenji [said] was far from my life, but it was very attractive.
 His point is really attractive.
 Just like listening to orchestra music, you know?
 We don’t understand how to organize lots of instruments, but when he starts to talk about zazen, he becomes a conductor, and creates wonderful music there.
 But I didn’t understand *how* he did it.
 What does he mean?
 I didn’t understand it.

 If you read the *Jijuyu Zanmai* in the afternoon service – you don’t understand that one! *[Laughter.]* Nobody understands. *[He laughs.]* But pretty interesting, don’t you think so?

 *[Katagiri Roshi chuckles, and people laugh.]*

 [...]
-Dogen Zenji says, “You don’t understand, so even though I give you a boat pole, the boat pole is completely useless for you.”
+Dōgen Zenji says, “You don’t understand, so even though I give you a boat pole, the boat pole is completely useless for you.”
 But he says, still he wants to give compassion, because he sees the misunderstanding of zazen used by many people, that’s why he cannot leave them alone.
 So he wants to give some suggestions.
 So that is [why he says], “I will give further instructions.”

 > To think practice and realization are not one is a heretical view.